enkidevs/curriculum/react/introduction/basics-i/forms-in-react.md

 }
 ```

-Note: we use `e.target.value` as our state because `e` represents the argument to our event handler.
-An event is nothing more than an object that has properties, so in this case we select the `target.value` property of our *event*.
+Note: we use `e.target.value` as our state because `e` is a DOM event given to us for an input and it contains the current string value of the input in its `target` object property[1].

 With consistency in mind, *form elements* in **React** work a little differently: